GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 It can include the following parameters:

-* `requestPayerName` - The boolean indicating whether or not the payer’s name is required.
+* `requestPayerName` - The boolean indicating whether or not the payer's name is required.
-* `requestPayerPhone` - The boolean indicating whether or not the payer’s phone is required.
+* `requestPayerPhone` - The boolean indicating whether or not the payer's phone is required.
-* `requestPayerEmail` - The boolean indicating whether or not the payer’s email is required.
+* `requestPayerEmail` - The boolean indicating whether or not the payer's email is required.
 * `requestShipping` - The boolean indicating whether or not shipping information is required.
 * `shippingType` - The string showing the type of shipping.
 Shipping type can be `"shipping"`, `"delivery"`, or `"pickup"`.
-Your app can use this hint in its UI when asking for the user’s address or choice of shipping options.
+Your app can use this hint in its UI when asking for the user's address or choice of shipping options.

 ### `shippingOptions` {: #shipping-options }